hitoshi-watase/sercrod/docs/reference/directives/event-focus.md

 The expression on @focus is evaluated when that element receives focus.
 Typical uses include highlighting a field while it is active, resetting error messages when the user returns to a control, or tracking which part of a form is currently focused.

-@focus is part of the general event handler family (for example @click, @input, @blur) and follows the same evaluation rules as other event directives that use the Nablla event prefix.
+@focus is part of the general event handler family (for example @click, @input, @blur) and follows the same evaluation rules as other event directives that use the Sercrod event prefix.

 #### Basic example